emjun/rTisane/tutorial/tips.md

 # Tips for writing rTisane programs
-# Tip: Programming style
 rTisane is compatible with common programming idioms in R, including chaining function calls using pipes (`%>%`).
 Using pipes is completely optional, but you might find it helpful.
 Pipes make the focus of rTisane programs, conceptual models, more obvious.

 The following two programs are equivalent.
-The first uses pipes, and the second does not.
+The first uses pipes.
+The second does not.

 With pipes:
 ```R